LeskoIam/k-means_python_module_dev/README.md

 I found C implementations of K-means but could not make heads or tails of it.
 Decision was made to implement it myself.
-I do have some prior experience with C but haven't done anything with it for some time, so it was a great re-learning experience specially in the end when I needed to wrap everything for calling from and returning to Python.
+I do have some prior experience with C but haven't done anything with it for some time, so it was a great re-learning experience especially in the end when I needed to wrap everything for calling from and returning to Python.

 ## C source code
 Everything dealing with Python is in [ckmeans.c](src/py_module/ckmeans.c).
 All the code is commented and explained